nwtime/lptpmgmtwww/content/en/documentation/man/pmc-ptpmgmt.md

 : The domain attribute of the local clock.
 The default is 0.

+<code>**sa_file**</code>

+: Specifies the location of the file containing Security Associations used for immediate security processing of the Authentication TLV in support of the optional security mechanism defined in ieee1588-2019 ch 14.16.
+See [SECURITY ASSOCIATION OPTIONS in ptp4l(8)](https://linuxptp.nwtime.org/documentation/ptp4l/#security-association-options) for information on how this file should be formatted. `spp` and `active_key_id` should be specifed for each port to indicate which Security Association from the `sa_file` should be used.
+The default is an empty string.

 <code>**socket_priority**</code>

 : Configure the `SO_PRIORITY` of sockets.
 This is to support cases where a user wants to route pmc traffic using Linux `qdiscs` for the purpose of traffic shaping.
 This option is only available with the IEEE 802.3 transport (the `-2` option) and is silently ignored when using the UDP IPv4/6 network transports.
 Must be in the range of 0 to 15, inclusive.
 The default is 0.